Remuneration policy

 • offering long-term incentive programs and bonus programs focused on the company’s business strategy, long-term goals and sustainability,

-• annually reviewing individual performances and goal achievement in regards to the company’s financial results.
+• annually reviewing individual performances and goal achievement in relation to the company’s financial results.

 The basic principles ensure that the company has the right competence in executive management through remuneration on market terms as well as incentive programs and bonus programs focused on (result measurement) business strategies, a long-term perspective and sustainability.